digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/concepts/asset-model.rst

 The Issuing Entity acts as ``issuer`` of the :ref:`Equity Instrument
 <type-daml-finance-instrument-equity-instrument-instrument-90430>`.
 The Securities Depository acts
-as ``depository`` of the instrument, thus preventing the Issuing Entity from single-handledly modifying details of the instrument (such as the share's nominal value).
+as ``depository`` of the instrument, thus preventing the Issuing Entity from single-handedly modifying details of the instrument (such as the share's nominal value).

 The Institutional Investor holds units of shares against the Securities Depository, through